Skip to main content

 Deducting unreimbursed travel costs

-This means that where £50 of a care worker’s £275 weekly earnings are attributable to travelling expenses, they will have an annual income for tax credit purposes of £11,700 (£225 x 52), rather than £14,300 (£275 x 52), potentially meaning a higher tax credit award.
+This means that where £50 of a care worker’s £275 weekly earnings are attributable to travelling expenses, they will have an annual income for universal credit purposes of £11,700 (£225 x 52), rather than £14,300 (£275 x 52), potentially meaning a higher award.

-For universal credit, we understand this can be done via your UC online account journal (for more information see GOV.UK).
+We understand this can be done via your UC online account journal (for more information see GOV.UK).

-Affect of unpaid travel time
+Effect of unpaid travel time or fluctuating hours

-For universal credit, you do not need to work a minimum number of hours to qualify but there may be a minimum amount that you are expected to earn.
+Under universal credit, you do not need to work a minimum number of hours to qualify but there may be a minimum amount that you are expected to earn.
 This will be agreed between you and your work coach, as part of your claimant commitment.